 Does Replacing Windows Add Value to Your Home?

-First things first: Yes, replacing old windows does boost your home’s value.
+Replacing old windows does boost your home’s value.

 If you spend $15,000 to replace your home’s windows, your home could rise in value by roughly $11,000.
-This represents a return on investment of 74 percent, which is a great financial payoff.
+That’s a 74% return on your investment!

 When you add in all the reasons that replacing your windows benefits your comfort, your wallet, and the environment, it’s a no-brainer.

 You’ll save even more when you select Energy Star windows.
-For every single pane window you replace with an Energy Star window, you’ll save an estimated $101 to $583 per year.
+For every single pane window you replace with an Energy Star window; you’ll save an estimated $101 to $583 per year.
 If you replace a double pane window with an Energy Star model, you’ll save anywhere from $27 to $197 per year.
-You’ll also do your part to protect the climate by curbing carbon dioxide emissions – anywhere from 26 to 6,205 pounds’ worth.
+You’ll also do your part to protect the climate by curbing carbon dioxide emissions – anywhere from 26 to 6,205 pounds worth.